getchip/PocketCHIP-Docs/source/includes/_advanced.md

 * Get the installer for [Virtual Box](https://www.virtualbox.org/wiki/Downloads)
 * Install the Oracle VM VirtualBox [Extension Pack](https://www.virtualbox.org/wiki/Downloads).
 * If you are using Windows, you need to add the VirtualBox installation directory to your PATH.
-* In case of a Ubuntu host: add your user to the vboxusers group!
+* In case of an Ubuntu host: add your user to the vboxusers group!

 #### Install Vagrant
 Install Vagrant from the [Vagrant site.](https://www.vagrantup.com/downloads.html)